 If you are new to hiking or are curious about what you should bring on a hike, check out our Hiking Gear Guide.
 Find out what we carry in our day packs and what we wear on the trails.

 If you have any questions about hiking the Beehive Trail, let us know in the comment section below.
 Happy hiking!

-More Information for Your Trip to Acadia National Park:
+More Information about Acadia National Park

 Are you planning a trip through the United States?
 Read all of our articles about the USA in our United States Travel Guide.

 - NEW YORK: 5 Days in New York City: The Ultimate New York Itinerary